DieStok/diestok.github.io/_posts/2024-07-08-journal-club-1-CODE_AE.md

 ## What else?

-Besides Nespresso (thanks Clooney, very cool), a what else here is that I am not currently writing a long-form explanation of the TL;DR, but want to make the basics available.
+Besides Nespresso (thanks Clooney, very cool), a what else here is that I am not currently writing a long-form explanation of the TL;DR, but wanted to make my view on the basic results of this paper available.